The Night the Ramones Played Their Last Show

 "If this is the last show the Ramones do, then it's an insult to the intelligence of the world and a shame for rock and roll," said Lemmy of Motorhead in an interview on the night of their final gig.
 "They are one of the best bands you've ever seen.
 Neglect them at your peril.
 They will teach you everything about rock and roll.
 Everything about rock and roll was in those songs, and if they're gone, then it's a damn shame."

 Watch Ramones Perform in 1996

 The final show wrapped up with a cover of the Dave Clark Five classic "Any Way You Want It," with guest Eddie Vedder of Pearl Jam (a close friend of guitarist Johnny Ramone).
-"We did the show, then afterwards, nobody said a thing," recalled drummer Marky Ramone.
+"We did the show, then afterwards, nobody said a thing," drummer Marky Ramone later recalled.
 "Nobody said goodbye to each other."